Use collaborative features in FreshBooks to help your client run their business more efficiently and work with you more effectively.

 2. Establish the Foundation of a Collaborative Workflow

-We recommend a collaborative accounting model (aka, modern accounting model).
-In this model, clients do much of the day-to-day bookkeeping themselves, so you can focus on higher-value, advisory-based services.
+We recommend a Collaborative Accounting™ model.
+In this modern accounting model, clients do much of the day-to-day data-entry tasks themselves, so you can focus on organizing and reviewing the information and have an opportunity to provide higher-value, advisory-based services.

 This doesn’t only benefit you.
 It empowers your client to be involved in their own accounting so they have a better understanding of their business finances.
 They are an active part of their own success.
 And they’re investing their money more wisely by paying you for valuable insight rather than grunt work.